 Our expectations about the future, and our dreams and imaginations for it, profoundly influence the way we act in the present.
 Visions of plausible, possible, or desirable futures are fundamentally important in shaping our social and environmental futures.
 For example, just think about the effects novels such as George Orwell’s 1984, films such as Back to the Future, and artistic styles such as Afrofuturism and steampunk have had on the way people feel about and prepare for the future.
+So too do unexpected downturns such as 9/11, the financial crisis, and the on-going C19 pandemic.
 Technological and societal developments always rely on images of the future, on people acting based on their imaginations and expectations.
 Expectations and visions are what makes people act.
 In society, people and groups are always futuring, always actively trying to shape expectations and visions for the future.
 They are always trying to shape the future.

 The most important challenge of the coming decades is the need to craft a sustainable future.
 A sustainable future that is also just, desirable, and democratic.
 In this summer school, the Urban Futures Studio and Pathways to Sustainability collaborate to connect technical and environmental questions around sustainability to social questions around equality, democracy, and participation.
 Drawing on a wide variety of literature, ranging from political science to urban planning to integrated assessment modelling, the summer school offers the Urban Futures Studio approach to shaping and creating visions for desirable sustainable futures.
 It also offers our interpretation of how to give those visions a social life, our take on making them affect processes in the real world.

 Join us for an interactive course to learn to understand how techniques of futuring contribute to realizing societal transformations towards sustainability: living well equitably within ecological means.
 Learn how to imagine positive futures and mobilize to achieve them in a democratic and participatory fashion.
-Understand futuring techniques including scenario planning, modeling, backcasting, experiential futuring, arts-based approaches, science fiction, and design.
+Understand futuring techniques including scenario planning, modeling, backcasting, experiential futuring, arts-based approaches, science fiction, and design. earn to understand where our current sustainability discourse comes from - and how 'the future' became an object of study.
 Lecturers from various disciplines will introduce what they deem to crucial insights for building a more sustainable future.
 Try out these techniques and insights by experimenting in a real-world setting in workstudio sessions.
 This course builds your capacity to develop new visions and imaginations of possible futures and alternative sustainability pathways.

 More to be announced